hrch3k/pt2258_esphome_component/README.md

 ## Overview

 This is an ESPHome custom component for interfacing with the **PT2258** digital potentiometer via **I2C**.
 The PT2258 is a 6-channel electronic volume controller, making it ideal for audio applications such as AV surround sound systems, car audio, and multimedia speakers.
+I have used it for "smart" audio mixer in Home Assistant

 ## Features